-In connection with the Proposed Merger, our stockholders will receive a Pre-Closing Dividend, which consists in part of approximately \$37.0 million in aggregate principal amount of redeemable convertible notes.
-The notes will be convertible at any time within two years following the closing into shares of the combined company at a conversion price of \$1.313 per share, which represents 130% of the negotiated per-share value of our assets following the anticipated Pre-Closing Dividend.
+In connection with the Proposed Merger, our stockholders will receive a Pre-Closing Dividend, which consists in part of approximately \$37.0 million in aggregate principal amount of non-interest bearing redeemable convertible notes.
+The notes will be convertible at the option of the noteholders, at any time within 30 months following the closing into shares of the combined company at a conversion price of \$9.19 per share, which represents 130% of the negotiated per-share value of our assets following the anticipated Pre-Closing Dividend, as adjusted to reflect our planned 7-for-1 reverse stock split.
 The combined company is expected to have a cash balance, exclusive of our close-out costs, of approximately \$77.0 million upon closing of the Proposed Merger, including \$37.0 million to be held in escrow for the benefit of the noteholders and the combined company.
 If all of the notes are redeemed for cash or are repaid upon maturity and not converted into stock of the combined company, the approximately \$37.0 million of cash required to satisfy the redemption will not be available to fund the ongoing operations of the combined company.
-We cannot predict when or to what extent noteholders will elect to redeem or convert the principal under the notes, and decisions by noteholders by will be influenced by a variety of factors, including the trading price of the combined company's common stock during the two years following the closing.
+We cannot predict when or to what extent noteholders will elect to redeem or convert the principal under the notes, and decisions by noteholders by will be influenced by a variety of factors, including the trading price of the combined company's common stock during the 30 months following the closing.
 If a substantial amount of the cash balance of the combined company is required to satisfy note redemptions, the combined company may need to raise additional capital in the future to fund operations sooner than it otherwise would.

 Additional capital required in the future may cause dilution of the stockholders of the combined company.